JMRMEDEV/Kinectronics/README.md

 - 64 Bit architecture
 - Visual Studio (any version compatible with .NET framework 4.8)
 - Kinect v2
+- Kinect v2 adapter for PC
 - Kinect v2 official SDK

 ## Installation

 Just Git Clone this repository in your favourite folder and build the solution with Visual Studio.

+## Warning

+As stated in the MIT license, this software is provided with no warranty of any kind.
+Therefore, me or the contributors are not responsible for any damage to your real hardware, like drones, robots and so.
+Please, before trying this software in your real hardware, do some tests in the recommended simulations and consult the bug state of the support for your device.

 ## Usage